Lake Butler, Union County, Florida

 Lake Butler is a city in and the county seat of Union County, Florida, United States.
 The population was 1,986 at the 2020 census.

 History

-The city was founded and settled in 1859.
-A post office called Lake Butler has been in operation since 1860.
-The city was named for Robert Butler, an acting governor of East Florida.
-It was officially incorporated as the City of Lake Butler in the month of May, in 1893.
+The city was founded in 1859, and the land was platted for settlement the same year.
+A post office called "Lake Butler" has been in operation since 1860.
+The post office's namesake was adopted by the community, and is named after the city's nearby lake, which in turn was named for Robert Butler, who was a colonel and commander for the U.S. Army, as well as an acting governor of East Florida.
+The City of Lake Butler was officially incorporated as a municipality on May 1893.

 Geography

 According to the United States Census Bureau, the city has a total area of 1.8 sqmi, of which 1.7 sqmi is land and 0.1 sqmi (6.01%) is water.

 Climate

 The climate in this area is characterized by hot, humid summers and generally mild winters.
 According to the Köppen climate classification, the City of Lake Butler has a humid subtropical climate zone (Cfa).